 Babies that prefer belly sleeping are much more likely to leak through their diapers than back sleepers.

-All of that extra pressure on the front of their diaper seems to lead to more problems with peeing through their diapers.
+All of that extra pressure on the front of their diaper seems to lead to more problems with peeing through diapers overnight.

-As much as you can, encourage your baby to sleep on her back.
-This is generally a safer sleep habit and will help decrease extra laundry and baths after a wet morning.
+As much as you can, encourage your baby to sleep on their back.
+This is generally a safer sleep habit, especially while your baby is younger, and will help decrease extra laundry and baths after a wet morning.